 Today, the Grand Place is the heart of downtown Brussels.
 It’s a great place to admire the architecture, people watch, and eat and drink at the many restaurants and cafes (though you may want to go back a block or two if you want somewhere quieter or cheaper).
 In summer, there are flower markets and music festivals held in the square.
 It’s the perfect place to sit at an outdoor cafe, relax and soak up the lively atmosphere.

 It’s worth going during the day to see it and wander round, but don’t forget to come back at night when the whole square is beautifully illuminated.
+Every two years (even years) the square is covered in a spectacular Flower Carpet – if your trip coincides with mid-August in an even year, it looks amazing.

 How long?
 About 30 minutes to wander about and read up on some of the history.
 Longer if you want to stop at any of the shops, attractions or restaurants.